Tony-gh123/Tony-gh123/README.md

 🧠 **About Me**

-I describe myself as a **social scientist, data scientist, and philosopher**.
+I describe myself as a **data scientist** who's trying to make sense of society and explore the philosophy of good and evil.

 I am currently working on a couple of Machine Learning projects at the intersection of business and social science.
 My repositories are a combination of practice-projects for data wrangling/processing/vizualizations and other more serious statistical and predictive modeling work.